hitblast/hitblast.github.io/content/blogs/shifting-blogs/index.md

 Given the amount of hipster I am, I chose to base this website off of one of my earlier websites for my app studio "Stray Technologies".
 I used [this website](https://github.com/thestraytech/thestraytech.github.io) as a reference and extensively modified its styling to match my needs.
 To put in short, it acted as a boilerplate for the new website.

 I also chose to reuse the workflow ([see source code](https://github.com/hitblast/hitblast.github.io/blob/main/.github/workflows/deploy.yml)) for automatically deploying the site to GitHub Pages.
 It would also mean changing my repository settings from "Deploy from a branch" to "GitHub Actions" since otherwise the page would be deployed for mere seconds before shutting down again.
-I *tried* using generative AI for repurposing some more boilerplate, but that turned out to be a problem of its own which I might write another blog about, so I rolled back.
+I *tried* using generative AI for repurposing some more boilerplate, but that turned out to be a problem of its own which I might write another entry about, so I rolled back.

-And after all that, I finally got the website that you're reading this blog on as the end result.
+And after all that, I finally got the website that you're reading this entry on as the end result.

 The surprising part?
 All of this was done within only one-two hours of programming, and it's only now during the evening that I'm writing the first entry.

 ### Verdict

-Though this blog shouldn't have been elongated, I personally found it relaxing to share the story in a detailed way without elaborating much on the tech side.
+Though this entry shouldn't have been elongated, I personally found it relaxing to share the story in a detailed way without elaborating much on the tech side.
 I hope you will find this read enjoyable :3 till then, see you on the next one.